Water watch: what B.C.'s facing after a warm, wet winter

 Still wondering what happened to that snow this winter?
 Take a look at how a man in Summerside, P.E.I. dug a 25-foot tunnel to get to his car.

-See what BC Hydro has learned about climate change and B.C. in our Potential Impacts of Climate Change on BC Hydro Managed Water Resources document [PDF, 4.2 MB].
+See what BC Hydro has learned about climate change and B.C. in our Climate change: How BC Hydro is adapting [PDF, 2.83 MB].